-Use Zone 1B: East of Ellery Street extension (new)/West of Dorchester Avenue
+Use Zone 1B: East of Ellery Street (New)/West of Dorchester Avenue

 While existing, industrial business should continue to be accommodated and supported in this district, new industrial uses are not to be allowed.
-In contrast to Use Zone 1A, the succinct vision for this zone is primarily residential towers on podiums that accommodate cultural and civic uses on the East Side of Ellery Street, and contribute to a thriving commercial and retail corridor along Dorchester Avenue.
+In contrast to Use Zone 1A, the succinct the vision for this zone is one of primarily residential towers on podiums that accommodate cultural and civic uses on the East Side of Ellery Street, and contribute to a thriving commercial and retail corridor along Dorchester Avenue.